mozilla/firefox-test-engineering/guide/test_automation_process.rst

 Mobile
 ------
 Mobile platforms such as iOS and Android are also an important part of our testing process.
 Testing is done on mobile platforms, and there are also mobile-specific tests.

 iOS
 ^^^^^^^^^^^^^^
-Currently we use Apple's XCUITest framework in Swift language.
+Currently we use Apple's XCUITest framework in Swift.
 The test can be written and executed on Apple's XCode App, and you can see some of our `examples in the Firefox for iOS`_ repository.
 Some of the older Tests are in `KIFTest framework`_, but since they use undocumented Apple APIs, and XCUITest framework has been maturing, we are trying to create new tests in XCUITest framework.